bardiaghassemi/PDF-Cracker/README.md

 1. pip3 install colorama
 2. pip3 install pikepdf

-NOTE : This Commands Do "NOT" Run With Super_User(ROOT) !!!!!!
+NOTE : This Commands in "Linux" Do "NOT" Run With Super_User(ROOT) !!!!!!